What is content curation? It’s not link dumping. It’s not auto-generated list development. It’s not (contrary to what many believe) easy.

 15. “Add your own perspective, opinion, take on the information or story you are sharing and highlighting why it is relevant for your own ‘context’ (niche, audience, interests).
 Spin, intended as a positive and constructive way to add your ‘perspective’ to any information, has very high value.
 Spinning is often the delta between simple re-publishers / re-tweeters and a true curator-newsmaster.” – Robert Good

 16. “Include an array of content types, such as infographics, images, videos, articles, e-books, guides, and podcasts.
 Many people immediately think of articles or written content when it comes to curation, but restricting yourself is a mistake.
 There is a lot of highly valuable content out there that comes in an array of forms.
 And curating different types makes it more interesting for your readers.
-Keep in mind that visual content is especially powerful.” – via Huffington Post
+Keep in mind that visual content is especially powerful.” – Matthew Collis via Huffington Post

 17. “Sequence your selected news stories to provide the most valuable information reading experience to your readers.
 Time is not always the best sequencing variable.
 It all depends on what you want to cover and the type of stories that you have available.
 For example, to provide a curated news channel on a tragic event it may be better to continually re-sequence stories so that the earliest ones provide the key news info about the event as well as the best in-depth background stories, though in reality these two types of stories may come out at very different times.” – Robert Good